-This sub-fund is suitable for investors who wish to participate in the growth potential of financial markets worldwide through investments in different asset classes with broad diversification and taking account of market risks.
+These sub-funds are suitable for investors who wish to participate in the growth potential of financial markets worldwide through investments in different asset classes with diversification and taking account of market risks.

 Historical performance

 The historical performance of the individual sub-funds is outlined in the KIID or in the corresponding sub-fund-specific document for the Company's distribution countries.